 Insurance companies have found that many people will panic if they do not get a response from the insurance company when they call.
-The insurance company “goes silent” in an effort to make the injured party panic and think that if they do not accept the lowball offer, they will not get anything at all.
+The insurance company “goes silent” to make the injured party panic and think that they will not get anything if they do not accept the lowball offer.

 This nasty tactic plays on the emotions of people already suffering an injury.
-Avoid this issue by allowing an attorney to manage your claim.
+You can avoid this issue by letting an attorney manage your claim.
 This way, you never have to worry about being bullied by the insurance company or adjuster to accept a lowball claim.

 Do I Need A New Jersey Personal Injury Lawyer?